cvs-health/testilo/README.md

 - Create a script and save it as a JSON file named `ts25.json` in the `process.env.SCRIPTDIR` directory.
 - Create a batch and save it as a JSON file named `weborgs.json` in the `process.env.BATCHDIR` directory.
 - In the Testilo project directory, execute one of these statement:
-    - `node call merge ts25 weborgs true`
+    - `node call merge ts25 weborgs user@email.tld true`
-    - `node call merge ts25 weborgs false`
+    - `node call merge ts25 weborgs user@email.tld false`
-    - `node call merge ts25 weborgs`
+    - `node call merge ts25 weborgs user@email.tld`

-The first statement will cause a merger with test isolation.
+The first statement will cause a merger with isolation.
-The second and third statements will cause a merger without test isolation.
+The second and third statements will cause a merger without isolation.

 The `call` module will retrieve the named script and batch from their respective directories.
 The `merge` module will create an array of jobs.